 Claes B. Pettersson is an archaeologist, specialized in the Early Modern Period.
 He holds a BA in Historic Archaeology from the University of Lund, Sweden.
-Since 2004, he has been based at the Jönköping County Museum in Southern Sweden.
+Since 2017, Claes has been working as Historical Archaeologist at Sydsvensk Arkeologi in Southern Sweden.
 His recent research has dealt with the conditions that made the rapid development of the Swedish state and its rise as a military power possible in the early 17th century.
 Excavations led by Claes includes both the Royal Manufactures (guns and cloth) and the castle, Jönköpings slott, in this once strategically important fortified town.
 Another project of his is the Getaryggen 1567 battlefield and the Danish campaign led by Daniel Rantzau.
 Here, excavations and extensive surveys have focused on Scandinavian warfare in the transition between the Middle Ages and the Renaissance, its methods and consequences.
 Claes has published a wide range of articles based on his research and frequently participates in conferences and scientific networks focused on different aspects of conflict archaeology.

 Rolf is the founder of the Society for Combat Archaeology (SoCA).
 He holds an MA degree in Maritime Archaeology from the University of Southampton and another MA degree in Prehistoric Archaeology from the University of Copenhagen.
 His studies have preeminently been on the subject of combat and conflict in the past, ranging from Mesolithic violence to organized state formation in the Renaissance.
 He has achieved the rank of sergeant in the Royal Danish Army.
 In addition to this, Rolf is the chief instructor of Weapons Combat Systems, a weaponry-based martial art which he teaches on both a national and international level through classes, seminars, etc.